Want to get accepted into the entrepreneurial hall of fame?

 Are you a one-person army?
 Maybe you should consider bringing someone else on the trip.
 While finding the right co-founder can be a difficult task, for most startups, it’s worth the effort.
 You can share the ups, downs, risks, workload - and bootstrapping costs, of course.

 4. Hold on to your cash and spend them wisely

-For most entrepreneurs it can be tempting to spend profits as soon as they hit the bank account.
+For most entrepreneurs, it can be tempting to spend profits as soon as they hit the bank account.
 But don’t fall into that trap.
 Adding unnecessary expenses might seem like a good idea, but we promise you it’s not.

-We bet you can go a little while longer without a new office space, the cool business card you had designed, or the website you don’t really need yet.
+We bet you can go a little while longer without a new office space, the cool business cards you had designed, or the website you don’t really need yet.
 Instead, only invest in things that will boost and grow your business right away.

 5. Prepare yourself for a marathon

 Building a successful startup will not happen overnight.
 If you’re looking for the quick big bucks, you’ll be disappointed.
 90% of startups fail.
-Not yours of course.
+Not yours, of course.
 But succeeding takes blood, sweat and tears.